PATRIOT Advanced Capability-3 (PAC-3)

 The most mature hit-to-kill weapon system of the Ballistic Missile Defense System (BMDS), the Patriot Weapon System using Patriot Advanced Capability (PAC)-3 missiles, is now operational and fielded by the U.S. Army.

 - A land-based element built upon the proven Patriot air and missile defense infrastructure.

-- The Army is responsible for production and further development of the PAC-3 and the Medium Extended Air Defense System; the Missile Defense Agency remains responsible for the BMDS and PAC-3 interoperability and integration efforts.
+- The Army is responsible for production and further development of the PAC-3.
+The Missile Defense Agency remains responsible for the BMDS and PAC-3 interoperability and integration efforts.

 Contributions to the Ballistic Missile Defense System